 Fast forward to today, and I was so wrong because I use my iPad almost daily.

-If I don’t have major work to do, it easily supplements for my laptop.
+If I don’t have major work to do, it easily supplements my laptop.
 I have even gone on business trips for several days with only my iPad.

 When I worked on a desktop computer, I always used 2 computer monitors.
 That was near impossible when I transitioned to a laptop since I was not always working in one place.
 Losing the second monitor was the hardest transition I had when I stopped using my desktop.